Carreau/phd-dissertation/parts/part3.rst

-In our experiments, the polystyrene beads have an average diameter of 4.34 µm, thus we expect :math:`\delta` to be higher than the bead diameter since the beads cannot interpenetrate.
+In our experiments, the polystyrene beads have an average diameter of 4.34 µm, thus we expect :math:`\delta` to be higher than the bead diameter since the beads cannot interpenetrates.
 Data with :math:`\delta` values lower than 4.34 µm (21 out of 127) are considered as unphysical and were removed from further analysis.